lexibank/liusinitic/README.md

 # CLDF dataset derived from Liú et al.'s "Collection of Basic Words in Chinese Dialects" from 2007

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Líu, L.; Wáng, H.; Bǎi, Y. (2007): Xiàndài Hànyǔ fāngyán héxīncí, tèzhēng cíjí 现代汉语方言核心词·特征词集 [Collection of basic vocabulary words and characteristic dialect words in modern Chinese dialects].
 Nánjīng: Fènghuáng.
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a https://creativecommons.org/licenses/by-nc/4.0/ license